-Echinacea is a popular herb and natural cold remedy that is widely misused.
+Echinacea is a popular herb, a natural cold remedy and sore throat remedy that is widely misused.
 Unfortunately, this has led to it being over-harvested in the wild, completely decimating its natural populations.
 Don’t get me wrong, Echinacea is a powerful herb, but I promise, adding it to things like shampoo is a total waste.

 Also, if Echinacea isn’t used correctly, it can be completely ineffective!